 The DCC shall undertake the DMCT Process for any In-Scope DMCs and shall do so in timescales and in a manner designed to facilitate the enrolment of all SMETS1 Smart Metering Systems that are in scope for enrolment as soon as is reasonably practicable.
 For this purpose and for the purpose of Clause 20.2A, the SMEST1 Smart Metering Systems that are in scope for enrolment are those which, once enrolled, would comprise SMETS1 Meters for which the Secretary of State has concluded that the DCC is required to provide SMETS1 Services (or, if such conclusions have not yet been reached, those SMETS1 Smart Metering Systems for which the Secretary of State is consulting on as being minded to require the DCC to provide SMETS1 Services), and have not subsequently been determined to be out of scope pursuant to Clause 1.9 (b) of Appendix AL.

+20.1A Clause 20.1 shall not apply in respect of any In-Scope DMCs that comprise (or would comprise) SMETS1 Smart Metering Systems in respect of a SMETS1 SMSO for which the RP Decommissioning Date for the associated Requesting Party has expired.
+Where the DCC is partway through the DMCT Process in respect of such DMCs at the point at which the RP Decommissioning Date expires, the DCC shall not continue the DMCT Process in respect of those DMCs.
+Additionally, Clause 20.2 shall not apply in respect of any SMETS1 Smart Metering Systems that comprise (or would comprise) Smart Metering Systems in respect of a SMETS1 SMSO for which the RP Decommissioning Date for the associated Requesting Party has expired.

 Within 5 Working Days of the start of (i) the first full calendar month that follows the date on which this Clause 20 comes into effect, and (ii) every second calendar month thereafter, each Supplier Party shall provide the data reasonably requested by the DCC in respect of the SMETS1 Smart Metering Systems that the Supplier Party is planning to enrol excluding:

 Smart Metering Systems that are comprised of an MOC SIT DMC or an IOC Migration Testing DMC; and